mixbytes/tank/docs/guide/README.md

 ##### role configuration

 A *role configuration* is a number in the simplest case.
-The number specifies how many servers to set up with this role installed.
+The number specifies how many servers should be set up for the role to be installed.

 ```yaml
 instances: